Unveiling the Potential of iMarkers: Invisible Fiducial Markers for Advanced Robotics: Sensor Design and Detection Strategies

 \textbf{Detection Algorithm.} Unlike the dual-vision solution, the algorithm for the static single-vision setup does not eliminate the background.
-However, it simplifies constructing and integrating an iMarker detection sensor by shifting more computation to the detector methodology, achieving a practical balance between complexity and performance.
+However, it simplifies the integration of an iMarker detection sensor by shifting more computation to the detector, achieving a practical balance between complexity and performance.
 For the visible-range camouflaged iMarkers, the procedure is shown in Algorithm~\ref{alg_single_mask}.
-Accordingly, detecting iMarkers \(\mathbf{M}\) in a frame \(f \in \mathbf{F}\) involves converting \(f\) from \textit{RGB} to \textit{HSV} color space to isolate the color range corresponding to the marker.
+Accordingly, detecting iMarkers \(\mathbf{M}\) in a frame \(f \in \mathbf{F}\) involves \textit{RGB} to \textit{HSV} color space conversion to isolate the color range corresponding to the marker.
 The resulting mask frame \(f_p\) highlights the target color range \(c_r\) as black pixels, with all other areas appearing as white.
-With the assistance of the polarizer, the mask frame \(f_p\) highlights the blocked \ac{CSR} regions of an iMarker with color \(c\) (\eg green) positioned against a background of the same color.
-Subsequent stages of the algorithm apply post-processing to eliminate noise, followed by detecting marker patterns \(\mathbf{M}\) within \(f_p\).
+With the assistance of the polarizer, the mask frame \(f_p\) highlights the blocked \ac{CSR} regions of an iMarker with color \(c\) (\textit{e.g.,} green) positioned against a background of the same color.
+Subsequent stages apply post-processing to eliminate noise, followed by detecting marker patterns \(\mathbf{M}\) within \(f_p\).
+Detecting \ac{UV}/\ac{IR}-range iMarkers follows the same stages as the visible-range detection, provided that a \ac{UV}/\ac{IR}-range camera is used.
+However, \enquote{\textit{color masking}} is unnecessary because the input is grayscale, and \enquote{\textit{range thresholding}} is used to identify intensity variations in \ac{CSR} regions, thereby highlighting the iMarker patterns, as introduced in Algorithm~\ref{alg_single_thresh}.